-381. The Dryland Sustainable Landscapes program will apply UNCCD's LDN tool to advance sustainable land and forest management aiming at avoiding further land degradation and desertification and improving the quality and maintenance of ecosystem services.
-This will be done by tackling the root causes of land degradation, promoting the sustainable management of production landscapes in drylands, and addressing the complex nexus of local livelihoods, land degradation, climate change, biodiversity and environmental security.

-382. The program will generate multiple environmental benefits and enhance local livelihoods.
+- 380. The Dryland Sustainable Landscapes Program will apply UNCCD's LDN tool to advance sustainable land and forest management aiming at avoiding further land degradation and desertification and improving the quality and maintenance of ecosystem services.
+The main goal of the Program is to avoid, reduce, and reverse further degradation, desertification, and deforestation of land and ecosystems in drylands through the sustainable management of production landscapes, addressing the complex nexus of local livelihoods, land degradation, climate change, and environmental security. - 381.
+The Program will generate multiple environmental benefits and enhance local livelihoods.
 A landscape approach will help to tailor implementation packages to a wide range of dryland landscapes contexts.
-Drylands encompass critical landscapes for potential GEBs, especially through (i) building resilience to climate change in environments particularly vulnerable to anticipated impacts of climate change, (ii) sequestering carbon, managing watersheds (leading, inter alia to reduced sediment yields and conserving scarce water resources), and protecting rare and endangered biodiversity.
-383. The three main objectives of the program are: 1) integrated landscape management with particular focus on sustainable forest management and restoration, rangelands, and livestock production; 2) the promotion of diversified agro-ecological food production systems in drylands; and 3) the creation of an enabling environment to support the two objectives above.
+Drylands encompass critical landscapes for potential GEBs, especially through 1) building resilience to climate change in environments particularly vulnerable to anticipated impacts of climate change; and 2) sequestering carbon, managing watersheds (leading, inter alia to reduced sediment yields and conserving scarce water resources), and protecting rare and endangered biodiversity. - 382.
+The three main objectives of the Program are: 1) integrated landscape management with particular focus on sustainable forest management and restoration, rangelands, and livestock production; 2) the promotion of diversified agro-ecological food production systems in drylands; and 3) the creation of an enabling environment to support the two objectives above.

 Under the second objective, the initiative will expand the scope to agricultural production areas within forest and shrub lands.
 Priority will be given to measures of sustainable land and soil management to benefit smallholders and pastroalists.
-The GEF will also support the development of adequate policies and financial mechanisms that aim to address the drivers of dryland degradation and promote the diffusion of land use practices, land and forest conservation, restoration and sustainable management at a scale consistent with the magnitude of these drivers.
+The GEF will also support the development of adequate policies and financial mechanisms that aim to address the drivers of dryland degradation and promote the diffusion of land use practices, land and forest conservation, restoration, and sustainable management at a scale consistent with the magnitude of these drivers.

-384. Outcomes of the Dryland Sustainable Landscapes will support participating countries to achieve Land Degradation Neutrality in regions which have a high percentage share of semi-arid and sub-humid drylands and ultimately achieve Sustainable Development Goals in those geographies, focusing in particular on countries that and have set voluntary LDN targets that the Impact Program will help to implement.
-Target geographies will be selected based on several criteria, including:

-- Defined LDN targets that can be met through SFM and SLM interventions; - Area share of semi-arid and sub-humid drylands on total land area; - Degree of dependence on dryland resources for local livelihoods and the potential of GEF investments to benefit smallholders and pastoralists; - Importance of climate risks, resilience, and environmental security issues including drought, food insecurity, and migration; and - Being part of geographies / landscapes that are important for delivering multiple ecosystem services, including threatened dryland ecosystems.
+- 383. Outcomes of the Dryland Sustainable Landscapes Program will help participating countries achieve Land Degradation Neutrality in regions that have a high percentage share of semi-arid and sub-humid drylands, and ultimately achieve Sustainable Development Goals in those geographies, focusing in particular on countries that have set voluntary LDN targets.
+Target geographies will be selected based on several criteria, including: - Defined LDN targets that can be met through SFM and SLM interventions; - Share of semi-arid and sub-humid drylands in total land area; - Degree of dependence on dryland resources for local livelihoods and the potential of GEF investments to benefit smallholders and pastoralists; - Importance of climate risks, resilience, and environmental security issues including drought, food insecurity, and migration; and - Being part of geographies / landscapes that are important for delivering multiple ecosystem services, including threatened dryland ecosystems.

-385. The Consortium of International Agricultural Research Centers (CGIAR) has initiated a global research program87, which provides a basis for collaboration with partners of this program, depending in how far the research program constitutes entry points for implementation at a programmatic level.
-In addition to the CGIAR initiative, there are regional or thematic initiatives that will be instrumental in supporting implementation, including : 1) The World Initiative for Sustainable Pastoralism (WISP) which is a global initiative that supports the empowerment of pastoralists to sustainably manage drylands resources, 2) TerrAfrica for the Sahel, the Horn of Africa, and Southern Africa; 3) The FAO Drylands & Forest and Landscape Restoration Monitoring Week; 4) The World Overview of Conservation Agriculture Techniques (WOCAT); and 5) Central
+384. The Consortium of International Agricultural Research Centers (CGIAR) has initiated a global research program, that provides a basis for collaboration with partners of this program, depending on how far the research program constitutes entry points for implementation at a programmatic level.
+In addition to the CGIAR initiative, there are regional or thematic initiatives that will be instrumental in supporting implementation, including: 1) The World Initiative for Sustainable Pastoralism (WISP), which is a global initiative that supports the empowerment of pastoralists to sustainably manage drylands resources; 2) TerrAfrica for the Sahel, the Horn of Africa, and Southern Africa; 3) The FAO Drylands & Forest and Landscape Restoration Monitoring Week; 4) The World Overview of Conservation Agriculture Techniques (WOCAT); and 5) Central Asian Countries' Initiative for Land Management (CACILM).
+Furthermore, global and regional NGOs and CSO are actively working on the ground in drylands and should be involved in sharing their experience and lessons, including through a coordination with the GEF SGP.

-87 http://drylandsystems.cgiar.org/
+http://drylandsystems.cgiar.org/